General NAVLE® Information

-From 1998 until 2014, NAVLE development was governed by a series of contracts between the NBVME and the NBME.
-In February 2014, the NBVME entered into a collaborative relationship with the NBME with regard to the NAVLE.
-Under the collaboration, the NAVLE will be overseen by a Collaboration Governance Committee, consisting of members appointed by the NBVME and the NBME.
+From 1998 until 2014, NAVLE development was governed by a series of contracts between our organization and the NBME.
+In February 2014, we entered into a collaborative relationship with the NBME with regard to the NAVLE.
+Under the collaboration, the NAVLE will be overseen by a Collaboration Governance Committee, consisting of members appointed by the ICVA and the NBME.
 The purpose of the collaboration is to facilitate NAVLE enhancements.

 The NAVLE is a requirement for licensure to practice veterinary medicine in all licensing jurisdictions in North America.
 The NAVLE consists of 360 clinically relevant multiple choice questions.

 The NAVLE is offered throughout North America and at certain overseas sites at computer testing centers operated by Prometric.
 The NAVLE is available during a four week testing window in November-December, and a two week window in April.

 All candidates taking the NAVLE must agree with a confidentiality statement before they are able to take the examination.
 See the Irregular Behavior page for more information.

 Additional information on the NAVLE can be found on the NAVLE Information and Application page on this web site.